 \section{T-dual of Kaluza-Klein monopole Backgrounds}

 We now restrict our attention to spaces with semi-free circle actions.
 We may further restrict ourselves to spaces which contain Kaluza-Klein monopoles ($KK$-monopoles)\footnote{ In String Theory, the Taub-NUT metric (see Refs.\cite{HaJen}) describes a space with one $KK$-monopole.
 For more details see Ref.\ \cite{Pande} and references therein.}.
 Away from fixed points such spaces are equivariantly $S^1$-homeomorphic to the total space of a principal circle bundle.
 Since the Topological T-dual of a principal circle bundle is well-known, it is enough to determine the T-dual of a neighbourhood of the fixed point (by the discussion before Thm.\ (\ref{ThmTDGen}) and by Thm.\ (\ref{ThmTDGen}) below).

-We begin this section by making a remark about the existence of T-dual stacks.
-In this paper, we will use the method of Ref.\ \cite{Bunke1} to calculate the T-dual of a stack associated to a semi-free space.
-In the method of Ref.\ \cite{Bunke1}, if we restrict ourselves to $U(1)$-bundles over such stacks, the associated simplicial bundles, being circle bundles, may always be T-dualized.
-There is always a `T-duality diamond' of Ref.\ \cite{Bunke} (see Diagram (2.14) in Lemma (2.13) of that reference) for the associated simplicial bundles, since these are only circle bundles.
-This gives a diagram of the form Diagram (4.1.2) in Ref.\ \cite{Bunke2} for the associated {\em stacks}.
-Hence, any $U(1)$-bundle over such a stack may be T-dualized in the sense of Def.\ (4.1.4) of Ref.\ \cite{Bunke2}, even if the base is not an orbispace.